arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-flashing/content.md

 In this tutorial you will see how to manually flash your Portenta X8 with the image that is provided by Arduino.
 You will flash your board through USB using the Terminal.
 The instructions below are meant to be used with a Windows Operating System.

-***Attention: We encourage you to check every now and then if the device image version is up-to-date in order to have the latest bootloader.
-Please check the release section of the [lmp-manifest repository](https://github.com/arduino/lmp-manifest/releases) and compare the target version number***

 ## Goals

 - Get the required files